paresh-bhagat/NotesTaker/README.md

 * API-GATEWAY

 API Gateway is a server or service that acts as an API front-end, receiving API requests and passing requests to the back-end service.
 Spring Cloud Gateway is used here.
 Spring Cloud Gateway is a lightweight and highly customizable API Gateway built on top of Spring Boot.
+It run son port 8080.

 ## How to use?